kmfahey/masto-acct-collator/design.md

     * Followings will be accessible at the REST url `https://$INSTANCE/api/v1/accounts/$ID/following`
     * Refer to the Link header of the response for pagination links to prev and next pages

 This functionality is not supported on all servers.
-It worked when tried on mastodon.social, lea.pet, and mas.to.
-It did not work on cybre.space.
+It worked when tried on `mastodon.social`, `lea.pet`, and `mas.to`.
+It did not work when tried on `cybre.space`.
 At the time of writing the author does not know whether it normally requires the client to be logged-in to the instance.
-Since mastodon.social is in many respects the canonical mastodon instance, and that instance doesn't require a login to use this functionality, that is *likely* to be the default.
+Since `mastodon.social` is in many respects the canonical mastodon instance, and that instance doesn't require a login to use this functionality, that is *likely* to be the default.

 # Proposed and Possible Script Functionality

-* Create & maintain an on-disk database (sqlite3).
+* Create & maintain an on-disk database (`sqlite3`).

-* Download the followers and followings associated with the logging-in user's account.
-(And store them in the sqlite3 db.)
+* Download the followers, followings, and follow-requested accounts associated with the logging-in user's account.
+(And store them in the db.)

 * Given a list of accounts, follow each one via the logged-in user's account.
+(And update the `follow` table accordingly.)

 * Given a specific post id belonging to the logged-in user, load all notifications pertaining to that post.
-(Store in them in the db.)
+(And store in them in the db.)

-    * Differentiate from the account dicts included in each Mastodon.py response.
+    * Pull out the account dicts included in each Mastodon.py response.
 (Store those in the db too.)

-* Download recent follow notifications up to a certain point in the past.
-(Save them to the db.)
-And display them.
+* Download recent follow notifications up to a certain point in the past, and display them.
+(Also save them to the db.)

 * Compare current followers list to most recent copy and detect unfollows.
+(Update the `follow` table.)

 * Given a list of search terms, iteratively matches each one against the FULLTEXT index of the sqlite3 table of profiles and displays matches.